-The construction cost per K-12 pupil is \$47,647.
+The construction cost per TK-12 pupil is \$55,740.
 Construction costs are based on information provided by California Department of Education and research completed by Jack Schreder & Associates.
-The recommended square footages per pupil were provided by CDE while the estimated costs were compiled by Jack Schreder & Associates based on research of recent project costs.
 Appendix A includes the cost per student calculations.
-Table 2 shows the weighted cost to construct facilities per K-12 pupil.
+Table 1 shows the weighted average to construct facilities per TK-12 pupil.